 There are also futures wagers on individual conference winners for the Big East, Big Ten, ACC, and four other conferences.
 FanDuel offers pricing for the individual player to be honored with the Wooden trophy.

-The 2021 Final Four and National Championship game takes place April 3-April 5 in Indianapolis.
+The 2022 Final Four and National Championship game takes place April 2 – April 4 in New Orleans.
 Here are the key dates for the tournament:

 - March 16 – 19 First and second rounds